By The Wyoming LLC Attorney TeamJun 03, 2022

 A corporation tax is a direct tax on a company’s profits taken at the state and federal level.
-This is different from an LLC or S Corp which are taxed as pass-through entities, and the members declare the company's profits on their personal returns.
+This is different from an LLC or S Corp taxed as pass-through entities, and the members declare the company's profits on their personal returns.

 All corporations are taxed in some way, but there are a number of deductions they can exclude from their profits such as research and development, routine business expenses, cost of goods, general administration expenses, depreciation, and operating expenses.
-For those who dislike this complexity, an LLC should be considered given it's tax flexibility and other benefits.
+For those who dislike this complexity, an LLC should be considered given its tax flexibility and other benefits.

 Though most individuals are required to have their taxes filed by April 15, the deadline for corporations is one month earlier, March 15.
-It’s possible to request an extension, or to break up corporate tax payments on a quarterly or monthly basis to better accommodate the business.
+It’s possible to request an extension or to break up corporate tax payments on a quarterly or monthly basis to better accommodate the business.
 All corporations are required to file IRS Form 1120 each year to remain in compliance.

 Since corporations are treated like individuals in the eyes of the law, their income is taxed in a similar manner as individuals.
 It is an important way for the US and state governments to generate income, making up around a third of the federal revenue.

 There are two federal taxes that have to be paid by corporations, though some of these will not be applicable due to the nature or size of the business.